 “I like recording things which cannot be repeated, I like spontaneity,” he said to La Prensa San Diego.

 Among the events which have marked this creative and DACA beneficiary, the most important one is told in his documentary “Rocio”.

-“It is a documentary based on the life of my mother and begins when she is diagnosed with cancer,” said Guerrero, who was entering his junior year at Harvard when he received these news.
+“It is a documentary based on the life of my mother and begins when she is diagnosed with cancer,” said Guerrero, who was entering his junior year at Harvard he received these news.

 “So I left my studies for a year.
 I grabbed my camera and left to help her however I could.”

-Born in Mexico State, in central Mexico, Guerrero arrived in California shortly after his second birthday with his parents.
+Born in Estado de Mexico, in central Mexico, Guerrero arrived in California shortly after his second birthday with his parents.

 “When we arrived to California, my dad began to work as a sweeper for a construction company and my mom was a homemaker,” Guerrero remembered. ”From when I was little they would always tell me to focus on my studies.”

 After several relocations throughout the Los Angeles area, Guerrero’s family settled in Long Beach.
 He says that during his younger years he was an outstanding student.

 “I thank God that I even found school easy,” he jested.